 - Flannel: a wonderful option for cold nights, flannel keeps you warm and comfortable.
 It’s also soft and breathable.
 If you sleep hot, flannel PJs could be too hot for you to handle.
 If you prefer using comforters or duvets, avoid flannel.

 - Bamboo: The stem fibers of this hollow plant are spun to create a surprisingly soft, naturally wicking fabric.
 Bamboo is additionally hypoallergenic and will have antibacterial properties.

 - Wool: Known for keeping you warm in atmospheric condition, wool can even keep you cool on warm nights and forestall you from overheating.
 But do not overdo the layering.
 If you use thick comforters, avoid wool.

-Pay special attention to the sleeping environment
+Pay special attention to the sleep environment

 Wintertime can be very confusing- it can be really cold while we sleep but can get hotter during the night due to the warmth from the mattress, from your comforter, and the excess layer of clothing you might wear.
 Livpure’s wide range of mattresses come with a cooling gel layer to cut down excess warmth coming from the mattress, perfectly suitable for Indian climates.
 The all-weather comforter by Livpure is suitable for AC as well as mildly cold weather.
 It is so soft and luxurious that you won’t need anything else this winter.
 Keep your bedroom clean, cool, and smelling fresh for amazing sleep quality.
 Control the light in the bedroom with blackout curtains.